University of East London

 Qualifications:

-Applicants with a conversion diploma/MSc must have a 2:1 class or above in their first degree, and equivalent results or better in the conversion programme.
+For a conversion diploma/MSc, you must have a 2:1 or above in your first degree and equivalent results or better in your conversion.

 Please see our Entry Requirements page for more information.